luong-komorebi/vpcflowlog-guardduty-sns/README.md

 ## About the refactor

-The code is a refactored version of the upstradm cloudposse sourc code under Apache 2.0 license.
-However, the code was refaatoted and modified
+The code is a refactored version of the upstream cloud posse source code under Apache 2.0 license.
+However, the code was refactored and modified as follows

 * Most importantly the previous code did not work correctly on Terraform v1.1.5
 * Due to the use of count and for each dynmaic code blocks, the old code concatinated ARN strings with name.*.id pattern